Ready For Unsteady

 1. Infrastructure Damage: Disasters often cause damage to water treatment facilities, pipelines, and distribution systems.
 This can disrupt the normal supply of potable water.

-2. Contamination: Flooding will contaminate water sources with harmful substances, such as bacteria, viruses, and chemicals (ex. flooded sewage systems will expose raw sewage to water tables and bodies of water).
-This will make the water unsafe to drink without proper treatment.
+2. Contamination: Flooding contaminates water sources with harmful substances, such as bacteria, viruses, and chemicals (ex. flooded sewage systems will expose raw sewage to water tables and bodies of water).
+This makes the water unsafe to drink without proper treatment.

-3. Increased Demand: During disasters, the demand for water often surges as people seek to meet their basic needs for drinking, sanitation, and hygiene.
-This can strain existing water supplies and lead to shortages.
+3. Increased Demand: During disasters, water demand often surges as people seek to meet their basic needs for drinking, sanitation, and hygiene.
+This strains existing water supplies and cause shortages.

-4. Transportation Challenges: Disasters can disrupt transportation networks, making it difficult to deliver water and other supplies to affected areas.
-This can further exacerbate water shortages.
+4. Transportation Challenges: Disasters disrupt transportation networks, making it difficult to deliver water and other supplies to affected areas.
+This critical factor further exacerbates water shortages.

 Water Storage